kmetscher/kylemetscher-dot-com/README.md

 Future plans:

-Moving to PDO for fetches.
+Moving to prepared statements for fetches.

 Scripting the top header to become a slow slideshow of other photographs I've taken.

-Sorting posts by tags via tagview.php page.

 Sorting posts by month via archiveview.php page and archive sidebar.

 Making contact page actually do something.

-Create mobile responsive site pages

 Script a post upload function/method to insert a post into blog_posts table, tags into tags table while checking for duplication, and post id and tag ids into post_tags table